tjtmddnjswkd/hierarchical-aug-with-vit/README.md

 # DL2_project - Applying Hierarchical Augmentation to the DINO Method Using the ViT Model
 This is a repository that implements [DINO](https://github.com/facebookresearch/dino) to apply for ViT the [paper](https://arxiv.org/abs/2206.00227)'s components which can be applied only CNN-based model.

+## Motivation

+This [paper](https://arxiv.org/abs/2206.00227) argues that it is very important how to design augmentation for self-supervised learning via invariance methods.

+Augmentation that has a positive effect is different for each downstream, and too strong augmentation can cause loss of fine-grained information.

+I think that a greater gain can be obtained by applying the components proposed by the authors to ViT, which requires strong augmentation for high performance.

 ## Framework

 <p align="center">